RavenxRich/NodeNest/README.md

 NodeNest is a **visual bookmark manager** designed specifically for AI tools.
 Instead of a boring list, your tools are displayed on a beautiful **radial canvas** where you can:

 - **Drag & drop** tools between category rings with glowing visual feedback
+- **Create Systems & Processes** - Link your tools together into workflows
 - **Search** instantly across all your tools
 - **Track usage** with built-in analytics
 - **Sync to mobile** via QR codes